 - Not treating is an option if episodes of SVT are infrequent, only last a short time, or cause few symptoms.

 - Tissue destruction using a catheter (catheter ablation).
-A small wire (catheter) is passed via a large vein in the top of your leg into the chambers of your heart.
-The tip of the catheter can destroy a tiny section of heart tissue that is the source or trigger of the abnormal electrical impulses.
+A small wire (catheter) is passed via a large vein in the top of the leg into the chambers of the heart.
+The tip of the catheter can destroy a tiny section of heart tissue that is the source or trigger of the abnormal electrical signals.